History of Daegu: South Korea

 The end of Japanese rule in 1945 brought years of turbulent change to Daegu.
 Under the USAMGIK provisional military government and the subsequent First Republic, Daegu was a hotbed of unrest.
 In October 1946, the Daegu uprising took place, one of the most serious incidents of unrest during US military rule, where police attempts to control rioters on October 1 caused the death of three student demonstrators and injuries to many others, sparking a mass counter-attack killing 38 policemen.
 It was also the site of major demonstrations on February 28, 1960, prior to the fraudulent presidential election of that year.

 Daegu and all of North Gyeongsang saw heavy guerrilla activity in the late 1940s, as thousands of refugees arrived from the fighting in Jeolla.
 In November 1948, a unit in Daegu joined the mutiny which had begun in Yeosu the previous month.

 During the Korean War, much heavy fighting occurred nearby along the Nakdong River.
 Daegu was inside the Pusan Perimeter, however, and therefore remained in South Korean hands throughout the war.
 As in many other areas during the Korean War, political killings of dissenters were widespread.

 In the second half of the 20th century, the city underwent explosive growth, and the population has increased more than tenfold since the end of the Korean War.
-The city was heavily politically favored during the long military dictatorship of Park Chung-hee, when it and the surrounding area served as his political base.
+The city was heavily politically favored during the long military dictatorship of Park Chung Hee, when it and the surrounding area served as his political base.
 Conservative political movements remain powerful in Daegu today.

 In the 1980s, Daegu became a separately administered provincial-level Directly Governed City (Jikhalsi), and was redesignated as a Metropolitan City (Gwangyeoksi) in 1995.

 The 1995 Daegu gas explosions killed 101 people, including middle school students, become one of the worst mass casualty incidents in Korean history.

 In 2003, a mentally ill man set fire to a train of the Daegu Metropolitan Subway stopped at Jungangno station.
 The resulting blaze killed nearly 200 persons, making the Daegu subway fire one of the worst disasters in South Korea since the end of the Korean War.

 In 2022, an arsonist killed six people and himself in an office building.

+On July 1, 2023, the Gunwi County of the North Gyeongsang Province integrated into Daegu.

 Today, Daegu is the 3rd largest metropolitan area in Korea with respect to both population and commerce.